EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

 For query parameters, we can use the `Query()` decorator from FastAPI.
 > It would be useful to import `Typing` library.
 We will soon need it.

-Now let's update the `/books` endpoint with query parameter, `author`:
+Now let's update the `/books` endpoint with a query parameter, `author`:

 ```python
 from fastapi import Query #No need to explicitly call it if you have imported it with *